 This week, proxy advisers Institutional Shareholder Services Inc. and Glass Lewis & Co. also urged investors to block Hammergren and Thompson’s re-election at Hewlett-Packard’s annual meeting, set for March 20.

 Hammergren, chairman of the board’s finance committee, has been a director since 2005 and is also CEO at McKesson Corp.
-(MCK) Thompson, a director since 2006, heads the audit committee.
+(MCK:US) Thompson, a director since 2006, heads the audit committee.

 “The board fully supports the election of each of the director nominees named in the proxy statement,” said Howard Clabo, a spokesman for Palo Alto, California-based Hewlett- Packard.